directus/docs/content/index.md

 ::shiny-grid
   :::shiny-card
   ---
-  title: Get Started with Directus
+  title: Integrate Your Frontend
   description: Learn how to build a website using Directus as a Headless CMS using various frameworks.
-  icon: simple-icons:nextdotjs
+  icon: material-symbols:web
-  to: '/tutorials/getting-started/fetch-data-from-directus-with-nextjs'
+  to: '/tutorials/getting-started'
   class: col-span-4
   ---
   :::